Wang-baizhu/AI-on-desktop/README(en).md

 2. If you haven't commented out vector_db.add_documents(docs) in search_module's get_vector_store() function, running main.py will reload your title index.

 # Other Notes
 - This is my first small project, with zero experience, and most of it was completed with AI assistance.
-Please be kind and feel free to provide suggestions!
+Please feel free to provide suggestions!